Wereflyers/post-me/README.md

 # post-me :left_right_arrow:

-Some kind of simple social media with authorisation and posting.
+Some kind of simple social media with authorization and posting.
 You can follow or make friends with somebody you like.

 ## Features